sejal-godbole/ML-MiniProject/README.md

 - **AI-Based Form Correction:** Suggesting posture improvements using deep learning models.

 ## Conclusion
 This project demonstrates **real-time gym pose estimation and repetition counting**, providing users with a **smart fitness tracking** solution.
 By leveraging **pose detection and joint angle analysis**, the system enhances workout quality and reduces injury risk.
-Future advancements will focus on **real-time feedback, multi-exercise support, and AI-powered form correction**.
+Future advancements will focus on Smartwatch & Fitness Band Integration: Tracking movements with wearables for better accuracy and More Exercise Support: Expanding the system to cover more workout types.